Perfo

 Hamid Moghadam

 Hamid Moghadam is the co-founder, chairman and CEO of Prologis, the global leader in logistics real estate and a member of the S&P 100.
 Since 2001, Mr. Moghadam has served on Stanford University’s Board of Trustees and on the boards of Stanford Management Company (former chair), Stanford Health Care, Freeman Spogli Institute and Stanford Graduate School of Business.
 He currently serves on MIT’s Real Estate Advisory Committee and as a member of the Business Roundtable.
 He is a recipient of the Ellis Island Medal of Honor and in 2013, the overall U.S. winner of the EY Entrepreneur of the Year award.
 Leading publications and industry organizations have named him CEO of the Year and honored him with multiple lifetime achievement awards.
 In its latest ranking, Harvard Business Review voted him as the #17 Best Performing CEO globally.
-He holds SB and SM degrees in Engineering from MIT and an MBA from Stanford.
+He holds BS and MS degrees in engineering from MIT and an MBA from Stanford.

 Susan Uthayakumar